BCIT School of Business and Media: Student clubs

-International Programs
+International programs

 The BCIT School of Business + Media has international partnerships with over 20 business schools.
 It also organizes international field schools to Europe during the summer.
 BCIT students can spend a semester or year abroad by participating in an international student exchange.
-Dual degree programs are available for students to earn both a BCIT bachelor degree and an international bachelor degree simultaneously.
+Dual degree programs are available for students to earn both a BCIT bachelor's degree and an international bachelor's degree simultaneously.
 International partnerships exist with the following schools: